brave/qa-resources/WikiTemplate/Desktop/wikitemplate.md

 - [ ] Verify selecting `Manage custom filters` opens `brave://adblock` in a NTP
 - [ ] Verify removing the rule from `brave://adblock` reflects the change on the website, after reload

-### IPFS

-- [ ] Load `vitalik.eth`.
-Click on `Proceed using Infura server`.
-Confirm no IPFS interstitial page is shown.
-Verify the content is loaded via public gateway.

 ### Chrome Web Store (CWS)

 - [ ] Verify that installing https://chrome.google.com/webstore/detail/adblock-plus-free-ad-bloc/cfhdojbkjhnklbpkdaibdccddilifddb from CWS displays the `Brave has not reviewed the extension.` warning via the "Add Extension" modal